Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/43-recap/+page.md

 We also worked a lot with modifiers and expected a revert with this `abi encoder` thing.
 Understanding that will be a task for later.

 Finally, we deployed this lottery on an actual testnet chain, funding our automation subscription and our VRF subscription with Link.
-We observed chainlink nodes handling all this with no issues.
+We observed Chainlink nodes handling all this with no issues.

 ## Recap